RajLabMSSM/MiGASti/docs/2nd_pass/README.md

 > This repository includes code and plots.
 Exploratory analysis and intermediate processing files are too large for this repository.

 > This repository includes codes and plots after removal of some additional samples (RNA/DNA mismatch; sample swaps and donor 14-055 GFM has been changed to donor 14-051).
+See docs 1st_pass for additional analyses.

 1. [QC](https://rajlabmssm.github.io/MiGASti/docs/2nd_pass/QC_cor.html).
 Quality control of all samples including removal of additional samples.